cbg-ethz/oncotree2vec/README.md

 ### Visualize the output tree clusters

-In order to generate a visualization for the outut after a certain number of iterations using a different cutoff for the hierarchilcal clustering (default threshold is 0.5) use provide following command:
+<p align="justify">In order to generate a visualization for the output after a certain number of iterations using a different cutoff for the hierarchilcal clustering (default threshold is 0.5) we provide following command:</p>

 ```
-python visualize_embeddings.py --in_embeddings ../embeddings/1743606908_trees_morita_2020/1743606908_iter15000_embeddings.csv --corpus_dir../data/aml-mutation-trees/trees_morita_2020 --threshold 0.55
+$ python visualize_embeddings.py --in_embeddings ../embeddings/1743606908_trees_morita_2020/1743606908_iter15000_embeddings.csv --corpus_dir../data/aml-mutation-trees/trees_morita_2020 --threshold 0.55
 ```

-This script also generates a JSON file that can be directly uploaded to the [oncotreeVIS](https://cbg-ethz.github.io/oncotreeVIS) web application to visualize the trees at cohort level grouped by cluster.
+<p align="justify">This script also generates a JSON file that can be directly uploaded to the <a href=https://cbg-ethz.github.io/oncotreeVIS>oncotreeVIS</a> web application to visualize the trees at cohort level grouped by cluster.</p>

-Please fell free to use your own script to visualize the learned embeddings by directly accessing the *\*embeddings.csv* output file.
+<p align="justify">Please fell free to use your own script to visualize the learned embeddings by directly accessing the <i>\*embeddings.csv</i> output file.</p>